 Learn about forest sciences in Daintree Rainforest

-Students will explore one of the world’s most ancient rainforests, the Daintree Rainforest.
+Explore one of the world’s most ancient rainforests, the Daintree Rainforest.
 This unspoiled corner of Australia amazes thousands of travellers with its crystal clear streams and dramatic mountain ranges.